breatheco-de/content/src/content/error/hola-error.md

 ---
 title: "This is an example error for any student to understand how to fix"
+# Aaron Henriquez was here and changed the error under subtitle
-subtitle: "Each documented error must have a was yo fix it, that way the student will be able to make progress pretty fast"
+subtitle: "Each documented error must have a to fix it, that way the student will be able to make progress pretty fast"
 tags: ["animals","alejandro"]
 authors: ["alesanchezr"]
 textColor: "white"